LucaScanu/WDI_PROJECT_2/README.md

 touch index.html

 - Require express-jwt package into our server.js file and set the middleware that will allows us to check for tokens

+- Test app with Insomnia if authenticationLogin and authenticationsRegister are working.

+- Create db folder and seeds.js folder.
+Created two entries and ran node db/seeds. tested it with Insomnia